 AREA Disposal Inc.

-Beginning August 2016, Recycling will be the second and fourth Friday of the month.
 Please consider recycling as a benefit to our environment, job/economic development and decreased costs in garbage pickup and disposal in the future.

 RECYCLING MATERIAL ACCEPTED

 Aluminum Cans, Trays & Foil (must be clean)